 Check out Intellipaat’s Cloud and DevOps Architect Master’s Course to get ahead in your career!

-Now, there’s no hardcore prerequisite for professionals to be certified from any of these cloud providers, but if they are certified, they can be called Solutions Architects, Cloud Developers, or SysOps Engineers, depending on the certification.
+Now, there’s no hardcore prerequisite for professionals to be certified by any of these cloud providers, but if they are certified, they can be called Solutions Architects, Cloud Developers, or SysOps Engineers, depending on the certification.
 Regardless of the title, However, the main job roles and responsibilities of a Cloud Engineer remain the same.

 Now let’s take a step forward and see ‘What does a Cloud Engineer do?’